julianlk522/FITM/README.md

     -Top Cats / Top Links / etc. components
 -Purge code duplication
     -handler_test / util_test / query_test TestMain()s
--CI/CD
-    -auto deploy backend updates but control with CLI on VPS?
-    -run tests on RPi!
 -Security
     -Look into input sequences that might produce problematic results -e.g., cats with "/" in them is not escaped in URL, might be read as different route path